Richard Mibey

-Professor Richard Kiprono Mibey (born 12 December 1951) is a Kenyan academic, research scientist and university administrator.
-Mibey served as the Vice-Chancellor of Moi University, the second university to be established in Kenya between 2006 and 2016.
-He is a Professor of Mycology with over 35 years teaching and scholarly experience.
-He has extensive knowledge and experience in the higher education system having grown from a graduate assistant, research assistant, lecturer, senior lecturer, associate professor, professor, department chairman, dean, campus principal as well as deputy vice-chancellor.
+Richard Kiprono Mibey (born 12 December 1951) is a Kenyan academic, research scientist and university administrator.
+Mibey served as the vice-chancellor of Moi University, the second university to be established in Kenya between 2006 and 2016.
+He is a professor of mycology with over 35 years teaching and scholarly experience.
+He has extensive knowledge and experience in the higher education system, having grown from a graduate assistant, research assistant, lecturer, senior lecturer, associate professor, professor, department chairman, dean, campus principal as well as deputy vice-chancellor.

 Early life and education

 Mibey was born in Nyambugo, Sigor North Location in the then Bomet District, Kenya.
 He was educated in Sugumerga Primary School and Kericho High School.
-He then proceeded to Warren Wilson College, Swannanoa, N.C, USA for a BA, -Biology (1972–1976) and then Appalachian State University, Boone, N.C.
-USA for a MSc Biology (1976–1978).
-In addition, he pursued an MSc in Plant Pathology at Oklahoma State University, Stillwater (1978–1981) and a D.Ed. in Agricultural Education and Extension (Speciality in Plant Pathology) at the same University (1981–1984).
+He then proceeded to Warren Wilson College, Swannanoa, North Carolina, US, for a BA, biology (1972–1976) and then Appalachian State University, Boone, North Carolina, US, for a MSc biology (1976–1978).
+In addition, he pursued an MSc in plant pathology at Oklahoma State University, Stillwater (1978–1981) and a D.Ed. in agricultural education and extension (speciality in plant pathology) at the same university (1981–1984).